kmcos/kmcos/doc/source/reference/cli.rst

 ``kmcos import <xml-file>``
-    Take a kmcos xml-file and open an ipython shell with the project_tree imported as pt.
+    Take a kmcos xml-file and open an ipython shell with the project_tree imported as kmc_model.

 ``kmcos rebuild``